WELLOG

 The scintillation gamma tool has

-important mineral – uranium exploration wells are often logged to find the
+– uranium exploration wells are often logged to find the formations that are

-important.
-Because mineral deposition is frequently associated with areas
+deposition is frequently associated with formation contact zones, and veins

 FOR MORE INFORMATION: